-Open source controllers facilitate shared programming and were created mainly for consumer environments.
-Arduino IDE-based ProductivityOpen series microcontrollers add industrial ratings for survivability in harsh environments.
+The Arduino IDE-based ProductivityOpen controller has the industrial ratings needed to survive harsh environments.
+Use shared source code or program this controller from scratch.
 Programming is made simpler with custom Blocks tailored to industrial control applications.

 To reduce the risks involved with implementing "off-the-shelf" single-board controllers in industrial applications, the ProductivityOpen open-source controller was designed to hold up in the most extreme industrial conditions.
 Produced in conjunction with FACTS Engineering, the ProductivityOpen platform combines Maker ingenuity and the proven reliability of the Productivity controller family.